Kraft Foods Inc.: Beginning

 Born in Stevensville, Ontario, Canada, in 1874, James L. Kraft immigrated to the United States in 1903 and started a wholesale door-to-door cheese business in Chicago; its first year of operations was "dismal", losing US$3,000 and a horse.
 It then took hold and Kraft was joined by his four brothers to form J.L.
 Kraft and Bros.
 Company in 1909.
 As early as 1911, circulars and advertisements were in use by the company.

 In 1912, the company established its New York City headquarters to prepare for its international expansion.
 By 1914, 31 varieties of cheese were sold around the U.S. because of heavy product development, expansion by marketing, and opening a wholly owned cheese factory in Stockton, Illinois.

-In 1915, the company had invented pasteurized processed cheese that did not need refrigeration, thus giving a longer shelf life than conventional cheese.
+In 1915, the company invented pasteurized processed cheese that did not need refrigeration, thus giving a longer shelf life than conventional cheese.
 The process was patented in 1916 and about six million pounds of the product were sold to the U.S. Army for military rations during World War I.

 In 1916, the company began national advertising and had made its first acquisition—a Canadian cheese company.

 In 1924, the company changed its name to Kraft Cheese Company and listed on the Chicago Stock Exchange.
-In the 1925, Marye Dahnke began her career at Kraft as the company home economist, the first woman for that sector of the food industry.
+In 1925, Marye Dahnke began her career at Kraft as the company home economist, the first woman for that sector of the food industry.

-In 1926, Kraft was listed on the New York Stock Exchange.
-The firm then began to consolidate the United States dairy industry through acquisition, in competition with National and Borden.
-Firms acquired included: